 During oral arguments, two justices sounded skeptical of Democrats’ arguments, with several questions at issue, including the definition of “election” and whether Democrats properly convened when they first tried to advance redistricting ahead of the November 2025 elections.
 Among the Republican arguments: that the ballot question lacked “neutral framing” because it described the new districts as restoring fairness to the state’s congressional map.

-In a separate case challenging the map itself, a circuit court last week rejected GOP claims that the map violated “compactness” requirements stipulating that districts not have overly unusual shapes.
+In a separate case challenging the map itself, a circuit court on May 5 rejected the GOP’s claim that the map violated “compactness” requirements stipulating that districts not have overly unusual shapes.
 That was a win for Democrats on that front.